ClojureBridge/community-docs/docs/clojure/types.md

 #### Comparison and Equalities

 Now, we know more about types.
 Let's try some comparisons.
-Below are few examples, try our own comparison or equalities.
+Below are few examples, try your own comparison or equalities.

 {% highlight clojure %}
 user=> ; number types are comparable even though types are different